This week we interview Alice Godfrey, the founder of Bloomic.

 It's far better than any customer NPS survey or research you could do.

-The insight from the advisors is completely invaluable.
+The insight from the advisors and support ticket insights is completely invaluable.
 And like you said earlier, getting that customer voice to product and marketing.
 I think the value of that outweighs the cost of having the team.